meilisearch/documentation/learn/contributing/contributing_to_docs.md

 - Fix a small error, such as a typo or broken link
 - Create or improve content about something you know very well—for example, a guide on how to integrate Meilisearch with a tool you have mastered

 In most cases, it is a good idea to [create an issue](#creating-your-first-issue) before making a PR.
-This allows you to coordinate with the documentation team and find the best way of addressing the problem you want to solve.
+This allows you to coordinate with the documentation maintainers and find the best way of addressing the problem you want to solve.

 #### Creating your first PR